Shaman Ghost: 2017: five-year-old season

-The owner of multiple racetracks including Gulfstream Park, Stronach was responsible for the creation of the Pegasus World Cup, the world's richest horse race, run for the first time on January 28, 2017 at Gulfstream.
+The owner of multiple racetracks including Gulfstream Park, Stronach was responsible for the creation of the Pegasus World Cup, the world's richest horse race, run for the first time on January 28, 2017, at Gulfstream.
 He entered Shaman Ghost in the race at a cost of $1,000,000 against the two best racehorses in the world, California Chrome and Arrogate.
-Shaman Ghost responded with a second place finish behind Arrogate, earning $1.75 million.
+Shaman Ghost responded with a second-place finish behind Arrogate, earning $1.75 million.
 "He kept on coming against a lot of nice horses," Jerkens said.
 "They saw Arrogate out there galloping along and they couldn't make any headway and threw in the towel and he kept it up."

 Shaman Ghost made his next start on March 11 in the Santa Anita Handicap.
-In the early going, he was positioned on the rail a few lengths behind the early pace set by Midnight Storm, then moved to the outside as they rounded the far turn into the stretch.
+In the early going, he was positioned on the rail a few lengths behind the pace set by Midnight Storm, then moved to the outside as they rounded the far turn into the stretch.
 He closed ground rapidly but lost some momentum when Midnight Storm started drifting into his path.
 With an eighth of a mile remaining, Castellano hit Shaman Ghost left-handed and guided the horse out to the center of the racetrack to avoid engaging Midnight Storm.
 Shaman Ghost then regained his stride and pull away to win by 3/4 lengths in a time of 2:01.57 for 1 1/4 miles.
 "Of course any time you win a grade 1 it is a thrill, especially this race," said Stronach, who also owns Santa Anita racetrack.
 "I was kind of sitting there quiet (watching the race).
 He's had a lot of bad racing luck and he's better than what he has shown.
 Today it all worked out."

 On May 19, Shaman Ghost won the Pimlico Special by a neck over Dolphus, a half-brother to Hall of Famer Rachel Alexandra.
-Despite a slow early pace, Shaman Ghost completed the distance of 1 3/16 in a solid time of 1:54.55.
+Despite a slow early pace, Shaman Ghost completed the distance of 1 3/16 in 1:54.55.
 On his next start in the Suburban Handicap on July 8, he raced in second behind a slow early pace, then moved to the lead as they entered the stretch.
 He was passed in the final eighth of a mile though by Keen Ice, best known for upsetting American Pharoah in the 2015 Travers Stakes.
 "Turning for home, he ended up on the lead... he waited a little bit, but the other horse is a nice horse," said Castellano.
 "You never know which Keen Ice is going to show up."

 Shaman Ghost was scheduled to make his next start in the Woodward Stakes on September 2 but developed breathing issues that required throat surgery, performed on August 13.